 Possible Health Benefits of Vaping

-While vaping may help individuals quit smoking, once someone develops chronic lung disease such as COPD, emphysema or interstitial lung disease, inhaling anything other than clean air can lead to an exacerbation of lung disease.
+While vaping may help individuals quit smoking, once an individual has developed a chronic lung disease such as COPD, emphysema or interstitial lung disease any kind of chemicals in the lungs can lead to lung disease progression.

 Any chemical modifications in the lungs could cause additional problems.
 Sufferers of lung disease looking to breathe easier often feel there is nowhere to turn.